An axiomatic approach to default risk and model uncertainty in rating systems: Law-invariant default risk measures and distorted PDs

 \begin{remark} Under the assumptions of Theorem \ref{thm. eq dist.
 PD}, including one of the equivalences, the default risk measure $\DR$ can be extended to a law-invariant default risk measure $\overline \DR\colon \Bb\to [0,1]$ by means of the distortion function $T$.
 The extension $\overline \DR$ is given by Obviously, $\overline \DR(X)=\DR(X)$ for all $X\in C$ and $\overline \DR$ is a default risk measure, cf.\ Example \ref{Distorted PD}.\ Note that a default risk measure can, in general, not be extended using a nonmonotone distortion function as in Example \ref{ex. decreasing dist}.\ This can be seen by considering, for example, the set $\Omega=\{0,1,2\}$ together with the power set $\FF$ and $C$ consisting of $X:=\eins_{\{0\}}$, $Y:=\eins_{\{1\}}$ and all constant functions.\ Let $\P(X>0)=0.5$, $\P(Y>0)=0.3$, $\DR(X)=0.5$, $\DR(Y)=0.7$, and $T\colon [0,1]\to [0,1]$ be a distortion function with

 Then, for $U:=\eins_{\{1,2\}}$, it follows that $\P(U>0)=0.5=\P(X>0)$.
 Hence, despite the fact that $Y\leq U$. \end{remark}

 \begin{remark} We recall some well-known facts about distorted probabilities, cf.\ \cite{MR3859905}.
-For the reader's convencience, we provide short proofs of some of the statements collected in this remark in the Appendix \ref{app.distorted}.
-In the following, let $T\colon [0,1]\to [0,1]$ be a distortion function. \begin{enumerate} \item[a)] A well-known fact is that the the capacity $c\colon \FF\to [0,1]$, given by
+For the reader's convenience, we provide short proofs of some of the statements collected in this remark in the Appendix \ref{app.distorted}.
+In the following, let $T\colon [0,1]\to [0,1]$ be a distortion function. \begin{enumerate} \item[a)] A well-known fact is that the capacity $c\colon \FF\to [0,1]$, given by

 is 2-alternating if $T$ is concave.
-If $(\Omega,\FF,\P)$ is atomless, also the converse statement holds, cf. \cite[Section 4.6]{MR3859905}. \item[b)] A capacity $c\colon \FF\to [0,1]$ is called coherent if there exists a set of countably additive probability measures $\cP$ on $\FF$ with
+If $(\Omega,\FF,\P)$ is atomless, also the converse statement holds, cf. \cite[Section 4.6]{MR3859905}. \item[b)] A capacity $c\colon \FF\to [0,1]$ is called \textit{exact} if there exists a set of countably additive probability measures $\cP$ on $\FF$ with